Metaform/mvd/registration-service/README.md

 For the sake of this document, we'll use the terms "Registration Service" and "Dataspace Authority"

 ## Requirements
-- must have its own did:web
+- must have its own `did:web`

 ## Architecture

 ### Overview
-The MVD's Registration Service will be written in Java and should re-use the runtime framework and modules from EDC.
+The MVD's Registration Service will be written in Java and re-use the runtime framework and modules from EDC.
 This enables us to leverage the same functionality such as policy validation, re-use domain objects and architectural principles.
 The following sections expand on those.

 ### Asynchronicity
 Potentially long-running operations such as onboarding and offboarding must be asynchronous and are handled using the [statemachine concept](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/blob/70271b5b3427c9a26198fa8d43a08519be4ffba6/common/state-machine-lib/src/main/java/org/eclipse/dataspaceconnector/common/statemachine/StateMachine.java).